icewolfz/jiMUD/docs/immortal.md

 - `renew` renew all selected files
 - `clone` clone all selected files
 - `copy full path` copy all selected files to a newline delimited string
+- `edit...` edit remote file with internal editor, once open can edit and save from editor with out the need to upload in tools

 **Note:** All remote commands are executed as normal commands as if sent from client command line but for copy full path